SongulSCelik/Immigrant-Helper-Tool/README.md

   Allow mentors to select multiple areas of expertise to better match immigrants with complex or diverse needs.

 - **Expanded Accessibility:**
-  - Translate the platform into multiple languages to accommodate non-English-speaking users.
   - Introduce localized versions based on specific immigration policies in different countries.

 - **Real-Time Data Updates:**